udacity/nd027-c3-data-lakes-with-spark/Debugging_And_Optimization/exercises/starter/README.md

-# Purpose of this Folder
+# Exercises for Lesson 4: Debugging and Optimization

-This folder should contain the starter code and instructions for the exercise.
+This folder contains the exercises for Lesson 4: Debugging and Optimization.

+1. Broadcast example
+2. Optimize Skewness